spreadneck/neowiki.nvim/README.md

 - **Diary Notes** 📅
   Jump to today's entry, browse an index, or regenerate it with dedicated diary commands.
 Optionally auto-update the diary index when creating new entries via `diary.auto_update_index`.

-  Diary files live in a sibling `diary/` directory alongside your wiki (e.g. `personal/wiki` and `personal/diary`).
+  Diary files live in a `diary/` directory within the wiki root.
 Entries may be placed in a subdirectory like `diary/posts` using `diary.entries_rel_path`.

-  Daily files are seeded from a template via `diary.entry_template`.
-String templates are processed by `os.date` so you can embed the current date.
+  Daily files are seeded from a template via `diary.entry_template` or `diary.entry_template_file` inside a sibling `templates/` directory.
+Both string templates and template files are processed by `os.date`, so placeholders like `%Y` or `%m` are replaced with the current date.
 If unset, a simple header using `diary.entry_header_format` is inserted.

 - **Neovim-Powered Efficiency** ⚙️
   Built for Neovim 0.10+, leveraging Lua for speed and seamless integration with Treesitter, markdown rendering, completion, pickers, and your existing setup.